-Your doctor may recommend that you suck on a piece of sugar-free candy or chew sugar-free gum to relieve dry mouth, and use eyedrops to keep your eyes moist.
+Your doctor may recommend that you sip small amounts of water or suck on a piece of sugar-free candy or chew sugar-free gum to relieve dry mouth, and use eyedrops to keep your eyes moist.
 Over-the-counter preparations, such as Biotene products, can be helpful for long-term dry mouth.
 To avoid constipation, your doctor might recommend a fiber-rich diet or use of stool softeners.

-Clinical research shows that it may be useful for severe urge incontinence.
-The temporary effects generally last five months or more, but repeat injections are necessary.
+Studies show that it may be useful for severe urge incontinence.
+The temporary effects generally last six months or more, but repeat injections are necessary.

-About half of people had side effects from these injections, including 9 percent who had urinary retention.
-So, if you're considering Botox treatments, you should be willing and able to catheterize yourself if urinary retention occurs.
+Side effects from these injections include urinary tract infections and urinary retention.
+If you're considering Botox treatments, you should be willing and able to catheterize yourself if urinary retention occurs.